dnaka91/action-docker-tags/README.md

 ## Inputs

-Currently no imports are supported and the action works solely on the information it already gets from the environment that Github provides.
+The action works mostly on the information it already gets from the environment that Github provides.
+Besides that, the following additional inputs are supported:

-Additional options may be added in the future to support other workflows.
-Please open a PRs if you like this Github Action and need additional imports to make it fit to your projects.
+### `registries`

+- **Format**: string list (whitespace separated)
+- **Default**: `docker.io`

+List of one or more registries.
+It allows to publish to multiple Docker registries at once by creating permutations of registries and versions.

+For example, considering the registries is set to `docker.io ghcr.io`, the repo is `a/b` and the detected version tags are `1.0.0`, `1.0` and `1`, the final tags would be:

+- `docker.io/a/b:1.0.0`
+- `docker.io/a/b:1.0`
+- `docker.io/a/b:1`
+- `ghcr.io/a/b:1.0.0`
+- `ghcr.io/a/b:1.0`
+- `ghcr.io/a/b:1`

 ## Outputs